TheMightyGit/rssole/README.md

 ## Background

-I miss Google Reader and the way it put me in charge of how I triaged information.
-One place, one interface.
-When it was discontinued in 2013 I tried a few alternatives but nothing really stuck.
-With the growth of Twitter at the time I could get some aspect of what I lost, and so it was for many years.
-However, between 2013 and 2020 Twitter greatly lessened my ability to control how I consumed information.

-A few years on from leaving Twitter I realised I'd gone back to jumping between various sites to scan their headlines, maintaining that list of sites purely in my head.
+I really miss Google Reader, and I noticed that recently I'd gone back to an old habbit of jumping between various sites to scan their headlines, maintaining that sitelist of purely in my head.

-Then I had a Clown College moment but for creating an RSS reader that gave me the same feels as Google Reader.
-Not only is it a fun exercise, it turns out RSS is more alive and kicking than I gave it credit for.
-In only a few hours I had something that started to feel right.
-I've been improving it and using it as my main information triage since.
+So I made my own non-SaaS ode to Google Reader so that I can triage my incoming information in one place with one interface in a way I like.

 The name is a pun on 'rissole'.
-Firstly it contains the letters r s and s and secondly because "a compressed mixture of meat and spices, coated in breadcrumbs and fried" didn't strike me as that dissimilar from the role of an RSS reader.
+Firstly it contains the letters R S and S and secondly because "a compressed mixture of meat and spices, coated in breadcrumbs and fried" didn't strike me as that dissimilar from the role of an RSS reader.

 ## Pre-Built Binaries